Skip to main content

 Eleven locations in the Bay Area

 Though its name is decidedly un-neighborhood-y, Books Inc. is the go-to bookstore for nine cities surrounding the bay.
 The shop can trace its roots to the Gold Rush, hence its billing as the "Oldest Independent Bookstore in the West."
-Each store does a great job tailoring its offerings for the community it serves, including its two Compass Books locations in Terminals 2 and 3 at the SF International Airport.
+Each store does a great job tailoring its offerings for the community it serves, including its two Compass Books locations in Terminals 2 and 3 at the San Francisco International Airport.

-Books Inc. has a big selection of cooking titles to feed shoppers coming to the North Berkeley Farmers' Market out front. | Maryann Jones Thompson/The Standard
+Books Inc. has a big selection of cookbook titles to feed the culinary curiosities of shoppers coming to the North Berkeley Farmers' Market out front. | Maryann Jones Thompson/The Standard

 City Lights